 Children of both sexes are indifferent to genitals.
 They may be mildly curious but they consider genitals to be ugly and smelly parts of the body.
 At puberty, the increase in male responsiveness causes young men to be fascinated by genitals.
 For women the connotations from childhood continue into adulthood because women are not responsive as men are.

 When a woman is taken by surprise by a strange man (a flasher) displaying his penis, she screams and runs away.
 This is clear evidence that women are not aroused by an erect penis.
 Women consider genitals of either sex to be ugly, hairy and smelly.
 They are clearly not aroused by them.
-Yet a few women on the internet claim to be aroused by sexual anatomy.
-There is no logical reason nor any biological justification for a woman to be aroused by a penis or a vagina.
-A woman is never a penetrator in real life.
+Yet some women suggest that they are aroused by sexual anatomy just as men are.
+Female arousal serves no useful purpose with a lover.
+The purpose of male arousal is to make penetration possible.
+But a woman is never a penetrator.

 Most heterosexual men would be interested in observing naked women if they could do so undetected.
+Men and women use different toilets because women feel uncomfortable thinking that a man might be masturbating himself while watching her relieve herself.
 Men who spy on women are called Peeping Toms.
 There is no female equivalent.
 Women consider this behaviour perverted.
 Women may be mildly curious to see male nudity if they feel safe from male advances.
-Men and women use different toilets because women feel uncomfortable thinking that a man might be masturbating himself while watching her relieve herself.
-Men can enjoy watching a woman urinate because of the view of her genitals.
-The activity is significant to them.
+Men can enjoy watching a woman urinate because of the view of her genitals, which excites them because of the possibility of intercourse.
+Women are not easy to get into bed but male interest is often guaranteed.
+A woman has other criteria for choosing a lover.

 With a lover, a woman has to engage on explicit genital stimulation with a fully conscious and unaroused mind.
 A woman experiences no mental arousal with a lover so such situations are social rather than erotic.
 There is no attraction for her in doing so.
 She feels the reverse.
 If she wants to pleasure a partner, a woman does so against her natural instincts.
 Apart from a woman’s desire to share intimacy (love for a partner), there is no reason why she should please her lover any more than a complete stranger.

 Men enjoy talking about pussy juices.
 Others are turned-on by the idea of a woman urinating.
 This may be where the male fantasy of female ejaculation comes from.
-Women are not similarly fascinated by a lover’s ejaculation.
-After intercourse, a man’s ejaculate flows out of the woman’s vagina leaving a wet and sticky patch.
-This is on the woman’s side of the bed because it is the man who moves and puts himself on top of her.
+Women are not similarly fascinated by a man’s ejaculation.
+After intercourse, a man’s ejaculate flows out of the woman’s vagina leaving a wet and sticky patch on the woman’s side of the bed.
+This is because it is typically the man who moves and puts himself on top of her.
 A woman has to run to the bathroom (cupping her hand to catch any drips) to wash her genitals.
 She takes no delight in this.
 It is merely a distasteful inconvenience.

-Heterosexual eroticism is defined by images of women’s breasts and buttocks clad in bikinis and revealing clothing.
-There are no similar images of men.
-But if women were aroused by men’s bodies, they would comment openly in daily life.
+Men are not aroused by breasts if they are nudists or live in cultures where women never cover their breasts.
+But when women cover their breasts, men come to associate them with sexual opportunities.
 Straight men can enjoy lesbian sex play because they are aroused by female nudity.
-If women were aroused as men are, they would create demand for images of male nudity rather than being offended by them.
+If women were aroused as men are, they would comment openly on their appreciation of male nudity and create demand for images of male nudity rather than being offended by them.
 Male homosexual porn would be freely distributed.
 Men would also display their sexual attributes for women to enjoy as a turn-on.

 But in all this quantity of pornographic production it is exceedingly difficult to find any material that has been produced by females.
 (Alfred Kinsey 1953)